heptarch/heptarch.github.io/drafts/demon.md

 frog and swallows her with its wrought-iron mouth.
-As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is becoming her true self once more.
+As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is becoming her true self once more, a self which expands through the tunnels, which winds in arcs of jagged light through the despatch tubes and magnetized colloids.

 The frog disgorges her at a junction of six tunnels, a few meters across and choked with machinery.
 Susan puts the lamp on a cluttered